Jackass Number Two: Box office

 Jackass Number Two opened on September 22, 2006, in 3,900 screens at 3,059 theaters.
 It debuted at number one on its opening weekend with a total gross of $29 million.
 On its first day in theaters Jackass Number Two matched its $11.5 million production budget.
 The film grossed an additional $14 million in its second week.
 Overall the film made $84.6 million worldwide, nearly $5 million more than the original.

+Reception

 Critical reception

 Review aggregator website Rotten Tomatoes reports a 66% approval rating from 101 critic reviews; the average rating is 6.00/10.
 The general consensus reads: "Better than any sequel to the movie of a television show has a right to be, Jackass Number Two dares you not to laugh."
 On Metacritic, the film has a rating of 66 out of 100 based on 23 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The New York Times awarded Jackass Number Two a Critic's Pick, writing, "Debased, infantile and reckless in the extreme, this compendium of body bravado and malfunction makes for some of the most fearless, liberated and cathartic comedy in modern movies."
 On Ebert & Roeper, Richard Roeper and guest critic Fred Willard gave Jackass Number Two a "Two Thumbs Up" rating.

+Cast retrospective

+In 2022, Knoxville described Number Two as "Everyone was on their absolute worst behaviour on and off the screen"; Tremaine called it the "gnarliest" of the series and that the cast was "ready to die" and "the most reckless".
+While Steve-O claimed that the film was their "masterpiece" and that the cast was in their "peak physical prime", he admitted it was his "rock bottom" as an addict and that he was "legitimately a disaster".